Barcode36/Scheduler-Pro/README.md

 # Scheduler-Pro
-JavaFX SQL- Sample appointment scheduling program
+JavaFX SQL- Sample appointment scheduling program.
 Use of Java and SQL to authenticate username/password, fetch data from remote DB, analyze and construct reports based on data.